Spousal Sponsorship: Sponsor your Spouse or Partner for permanent residency in Canada

 Is an interview required for spousal sponsorship?

-Immigration interviews are rare for spousal sponsorship cases and are the exception rather than the rule.
-That said, spousal sponsorship immigration interviews usually occur when there are lack of documents supporting the relationships, contradicting information on the forms vs. documents, age and religious difference, a short period of time between meeting your spouse and marriage, or little or no cohabitation.
+Immigration interviews for spousal sponsorship cases are uncommon and generally occur only in specific situations.
+These interviews are typically triggered when there is a lack of supporting documents for the relationship, discrepancies between the information provided on forms and documents, significant age or religious differences, a short time between meeting your spouse and getting married, or minimal or no cohabitation.

-Although the final decision to interview a couple is at the discretion of the visa officer, using the services of a qualified immigration attorney can prepare your application in the best possible light and minimize any questions they have about the validity of your relationship.
+Although the final decision to interview a couple is at the discretion of the visa officer, using the services of a qualified immigration attorney can help to present your application in the best possible way and address any concerns or doubts about the genuineness of your relationship.

 My spouse, conjugal partner, or common-law partner has a serious medical condition, can I still sponsor them?